Shazi-dani/Garage-Management-System/README.md

 [Go Top](https://github.com/Shazi-dani/Garage-Management-System/edit/main/README.md)

+## Thigns To add in FUture

+**Supplier Management & Inventory**
+**Note:** Due to time constraints, it was not possible to implement the supplier management and inventory features at this time.
+However, we plan to develop and enhance these features in future updates.

-## 5. Supplier Management
+####  Supplier Management

-#### Create:

-○ Add new supplier information: first name, last name, company details, email, mobile number, and address.
+**Create:** Add new supplier information: first name, last name, company details, email, mobile number, and address.

-#### Read:

-○ View detailed supplier profiles and communication history.
+**Read:**  View detailed supplier profiles and communication history.

-#### Update:

-○ Edit and update supplier details as necessary.
+**Update:**  Edit and update supplier details as necessary.

-#### Delete:

-○ Remove suppliers from the system when no longer needed.
+**Delete:**  Remove suppliers from the system when no longer needed.

 #### Inventory Association:

 ○ Track parts and inventory received from suppliers for billing and service purposes.

-## Steps to Complete:

 - 1. Create:Develop forms for capturing supplier information.
 - 2. Read:Create interfaces to view supplier profiles and communication history.
 - 3. Update:Implement forms and workflows for updating supplier details.